mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

 Launching the App
 -----------------

 It's time to run our app.
-Open a Python or IPython console - or a Jupyter notebook - in the same directory as ``my_app.py``.
+Open a Python console -- or a Jupyter notebook -- in the same directory as ``my_app.py``.
 First, we will import our config and our task function.

 .. code:: pycon